Schlaefer/phileAdmin/README.md

 ## Plugin Development ##

-The backend is a essentially [Silex] app and a plugin repository containing admin plugins.
-On a callback you create a new plugin, configure it and add it to the repository.
+The backend is essentially a [Silex] app and a admin-plugin repository containing admin-plugins.
+On a callback in a standard Phile Plugin-class you create a new admin-plugin, configure it and add it to the repository.
 Then you create Silex routes and controllers (extending `AdminController`).

 See the [cache plugin](https://github.com/Schlaefer/phileAdminCache) for a simple plugin implementation.